Journalist and former refugee wins UNHCR’s Nansen Award for championing refugee education in Kenya

 DATA AND STATISTICS

-UNHCR's Global Trends report presents key statistical trends and the latest official statistics on refugees, asylum-seekers, internally displaced and stateless persons.
+UNHCR's Global Trends report presents key statistical trends and the latest numbers of refugees, asylum-seekers, internally displaced and stateless persons.